Vidhi0003/Vidhi0003/README.md

 👋 Hi, I’m Vidhi Patel.
 I am currently a student studying Computer Science in University.
-I have coded in Python, C/C++, and Java.
 I am very interested in learning more coding languages and softwares as I have created websites and apps.
 I really like creating things and coding is an outlet for me that allows me to create things that I am interested in.

 So far, I have learned to code in Python, C/C++, Java, JavaScript, and Swift.
 I look forward to expanding my knowledge more and becoming a better programmer.